-As a Medicare health plan, PriorityMedicare (Employer HMO-POS) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, PriorityMedicare (Employer HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-PriorityMedicare (Employer HMO-POS) will generally cover your medical care as long as:
+PriorityMedicare (Employer HMO) will generally cover your medical care as long as:

 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
-Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter).

-- You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - Your network PCP may recommend other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
+- Your network PCP may recommend other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
 This is called giving you a referral.
-For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required. - You can receive your care from in-network and out-of-network providers, however you will typically pay less if you use an in-network provider (for more information about this, see Section 2 in this chapter).
+For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required. - You can receive your care from in-network providers (for more information about this, see Section 2 in this chapter).
 When you receive care from an in-network provider you will be covered under your in-network benefit (HMO).
-When you receive care from an out-of-network provider you will be covered under your out-of-network benefit (POS).
+When you receive care from an out-of-network provider you will not be covered.
 Here are three exceptions: - The plan covers emergency care or urgently needed services that you get from an out-of-network provider.
 For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
 Prior authorization needs to be obtained from Priority Health Medicare before seeking care.
 In this situation, you will pay the same as you would pay if you got the care from an in-network provider.
 For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
 The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
 If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
 However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher.